juliarinaa/dicoding-submission-belajar-membuat-front-end-web-untuk-pemula/README.md

 # Dicoding Submission: Belajar Membuat Front-End Web untuk Pemula
-This project was developed as the final submission for the "Belajar Membuat Front-End Web untuk Pemula" course on Dicoding.
+This project was developed as the final submission for the "Belajar Membuat Front-End Web untuk Pemula" course on Dicoding, earning a perfect 5/5 rating upon completion by successfully meeting all evaluation criteria and recommendations.

 ## Demo
 https://dicoding-bookshelf-project.netlify.app/